Former officer Derek Chauvin faces sentencing Friday afternoon

 Speaking specifically about what the sentence should be, Frank said to the judge that the defense's argument for probation is "so outside the realm of possibility.
 This is murder."

-He then called for a 30-year prison sentence for Chauvin, double what the guidelines call for.
+He then called for a 30-year sentence for Chauvin, double what the guidelines call for.

 Chauvin's defense began its arguments for leniency with a statement from his mother, Carolyn Pawlenty, who told the court: "When you sentence my son, you will also be sentencing me."